-All Model FG Fullpower Engines are equipped with a cylinder head gasket composed of copper and asbestos.
+All Model FI Fullpower Engines are equipped with a cylinder head gasket composed of copper and asbestos.
 While it is possible to use this part a second time it is advisable to use a new gasket when available.
-Place intake tube in head and put head in proper position on cylinder, making sure that other end of tube is properly inserted in the carburetor.
+Place cylinder head in proper position on cylinder.
 Insert screws, attaching magneto cable clip and upper blower clamps and draw to seat.
 Tighten all screws, a half turn at a time so as to bring head down evenly on the cylinder.
+Put intake pipe in head and the other end in the carburetor; then tighten carburetor to the cylinder.